bugsnag/bugsnag-android-gradle-plugin/UPGRADING.md

 ```

 You should add a variant filter to disable the plugin for the debug buildType, and any other build variants
-which do not require deobfuscation.
-This improves the plugin's build performance:
+that do not require deobfuscated stacktraces in Bugsnag.
+This will improve your project's build performance and can be
+achieved by adding the following to your module-level build.gradle:

 ```groovy
 bugsnag {